SlimeVR/SlimeVR-Docs-Site/src/diy/imu-comparison.md

 # IMU Comparison

-The community has been hard at work testing various IMUs for DIY SlimeVR trackers.
-A survey was held within the DIY community for a clearer picture of the current state of available IMUs.
-This page is based on user feedback and compared with the community survey, with scores showing the average answer given to the IMU.
+This page is built on large quantities of community feedback compared with a community survey that was held, alongside side-by-side IMU tests done by various community members.
 After completing your own trackers, you can complete an extended version of that original survey yourself, or view previous responses on the [SlimeVR Experience Survey page](../misc/survey.md).

 ## Table of Contents